P867-case/AntiSurf/README.md

 ## First start
 After all the actions above, run the file: `GUI_SETTINGS_APP.py`<br>
 Set up the program as you need.
-Then close the program and run the file: `asda`
+Then close the program and run the file: `Checking_locks.py`